gethiox/HIDI/README.md

 ### Features

 You can propose features and improvements.
 There is no guarantee that I'm going to implement it right-away.
-It depends on the complexity of given feature and overall integrity with the rest of application.
+It depends on the complexity of given feature and overall integrity with the rest of application, it depends on my free time and free will as well.

 ### Bugs